 What you need to consider before turning your horse out at night

 Before you decide to turn your horse out at night there are a few things that you need to consider and take into account.

-Some horses seem to think the night time is the best time for them to try and escape so it’s important that you make sure all of the fencing is secure and repair (or replace) any sections that aren’t.
+Some horses seem to think the nighttime is the best time for them to try and escape so it’s important that you make sure all of the fencing is secure and repair (or replace) any sections that aren’t.
 It’s important to make the fence high enough so that your horse can’t jump it but also though enough so he can’t just break through it.
 I talked about different fencing materials in a recent article so I won’t cover it here, but if you want to read more about the various materials you can do so here.

 If you’re turning your horse out at night you’ll also need to make sure your security is good enough to deter a possible thief.
 It’s a sad fact that some people will use the cover of darkness to attempt to steal not just horses but any livestock which is why security is so important.
 There are a number of options that can act as a deterrent from security lights to motion cameras and full 24-hour security cameras.
 I’ve covered them all in more detail here.

-While every country has its own rules and regulations on it some form of ‘marking’ for your horse is a must, whether it’s a microchip, tattoo, freeze mark or brand.
+While every country has its own rules and regulations on it some form of ‘marking’ for your horse is a must, whether it’s a microchip, tattoo, freeze mark, or brand.
 They all work by giving your horse a unique mark or number which means that the horse can easily be identified, even if they’re hundreds of miles away from where they were stolen.
 This makes it much harder for a would-be thief to sell the horse on so will, therefore, may the horse less desirable to a thief.

 Horses need plenty of fresh drinking water so it’s important to make sure they have enough water to last them throughout the night.
 If you have automatic waterers then you’ll need to make sure they’re all working properly and that none of the pipes have leaks.
 If, however, you don’t have automatic waterers then you need to make sure you either have multiple buckets full of water or a water trough.
-You’d be surprised just how much a horse can drink at night so its vital that you make sure it’s fully topped up before leaving him for the night.
+You’d be surprised just how much a horse can drink at night so it’s vital that you make sure it’s fully topped up before leaving him for the night.